top of page

 Red Squirrel

-Within the rural landscape of Scotland one can sometime come across Red Squirrels; as the years pass, the seighting have become less frequent as the march of Grey Squirrels carrying the squirrel pox virus can and decimated the Red Squirrel population.
+Within the rural landscape of Scotland, one can sometimes come across Red Squirrels; as the years pass, the seighting have become less frequent as the march of Grey Squirrels carrying the squirrel pox virus can and decimated the Red Squirrel population.

 10